nitrajen/dunkedin/README.md

 # dunkedin

 LinkedIn job search and automated application filling using playwright and gemini flash-lite and CUA in preview.
+You would see configurable variables (like number of tabs to open in parallel) at the top of scripts listed below to run.

 ## Setup